nonomal/Olares/docs/manual/get-started/create-olares-id.md

 - `alice123`: Local name
 - `olares.com`: Domain name

-:::tip Olares ID with custom domain
+:::tip Olares ID
-To create an Olares ID with your custom domain, see [Set up a custom domain for your Olares](../best-practices/set-custom-domain.md).
+To learn more about what is Olares ID and why you need one, see [Olares ID](../concepts/olares-id.md).
 :::
 ## Download and install LarePass app